hollyz1jderveld/hollyz1jderveld.github.io/index.md

 I'm on Bluesky, my username is @hollyzijderveld.bsky.social.
 I'm also on Mastodon, my user is @holly@social.lol

 You can email me @ holly[at]omg[dot]lol.
 If you want to contact me this is the best way to do so!

-***Disclaimer*** I am a very beginner coder and web developer.
-This was mostly done by scratch!
-I'm working through it, but it means I can't often work on the website and debug for a very long time.
-So if something doesn't work, feel free to email me about it, but I'm probably already trying to fix it :)

 proven.lol/240a43